Students explore the latest STEM careers – the science and the scientists – through videos, research and discussion.

-The aim of each STEM Careers Pack is twofold: first, to make students aware of the wide variety of STEM careers there are and; secondly, to help students understand the nature of scientific knowledge, how science influences society and how society influences science (i.e. Science as a Human Endeavour).
+The STEM Careers Packs aim to make students aware of the wide variety of STEM careers.
+They help students understand the importance of scientific knowledge, how science influences society, and how society influences science (i.e. Science as a Human Endeavour).

-During their explorations students will also appreciate how the different areas of science, technology, engineering and mathematics interact and are interdependent.
-They will develop their own STEM literacies and competencies.
+During their explorations, students will appreciate how the different areas of science, technology, engineering, and mathematics interact and are interdependent, whilst developing STEM literacies and competencies.

-All tasks in this pack are mapped to Science as a Human Endeavour as well as the Core Capabilities from the National Curriculum (v8.3).
+All tasks in this pack are mapped to Science as a Human Endeavour as well as the Core Capabilities from the Australian National Curriculum.

 Login or Sign up for FREE to download STEM Pack 10: Climate Change